drakkan/sftpgo/README.md

 For each account the following properties can be configured:

 - `username`
 - `password` used for password authentication.
 For users created using SFTPGo REST API the password will be stored using argon2id hashing algo.
 SFTPGo supports checking passwords stored with bcrypt too.
-Currently, as fallback, there is a clear text password checking but you should not store passwords as clear text and this support could be removed at any time, so please don't depend on it.
 - `public_keys` array of public keys.
 At least one public key or the password is mandatory.
 - `home_dir` The user cannot upload or download files outside this directory.
 Must be an absolute path
 - `uid`, `gid`.
 If sftpgo runs as root system user then the created files and directories will be assigned to this system uid/gid.
 Ignored on windows and if sftpgo runs as non root user: in this case files and directories for all SFTP users will be owned by the system user that runs sftpgo.